-This report was prepared for the creditors of Kaupthing Bank hf. ("the Bank") for information purposes only.
+This report (including all subsequent amendments and additions) was prepared by the Resolution Committee for the creditors of Kaupthing Bank hf. ("the Bank") for information purposes only.
 It should give creditors an overview of the background, the current situation and the potential steps going forward.
-In preparing this report, the Bank has not taken account of the interest of any particular creditor or group of creditors.
+The additions and amendments to this report since the previously published versions of this report are intended to give the creditors information on recent developments but are not necessarily and should not be regarded as an exhaustive list of all developments which creditors may consider material.
+In preparing and updating this report, the Bank has not taken account of the interest of any particular creditor or group of creditors.